rebrest265/doswebstation/README.md

 # [ The DOS WEBSTATION ]

-**DOS Webstation** is a lightweight web terminal for DOS gaming.
+**DOS Webstation** is a web terminal for DOS gaming.
 It serves as a tiny local interface for DOS Wasm X, offering a environment to host and play a personal library of MS-DOS titles directly in any modern web browser

 Originally created for private use, this project is now shared as a prebuilt solution for retro gaming enthusiasts.
 It provides a "plug-and-play" bridge to the **DOS Wasm X** engine, featuring a modified UI and an loading system to access game libary from multiple places.